Biden picks for SEC, CFPB to face senators in joint confirmation hearing

 Gensler will tell the committee he will work to ensure “transparency and accountability in our markets, so people can invest with confidence, and be protected from fraud and manipulation” and promote “efficiency and competition, so our markets operate with lower costs to companies and higher returns to investors,” according to his prepared testimony.
 And above all, he plans to say he will focus on making sure "our markets serve the needs of working families.”

-Gensler wasn’t always a progressive favorite.
+Gensler wasn’t always a liberal favorite.
 He drew suspicion from liberal senators when President Barack Obama nominated him to lead the CFTC in the teeth of the 2008-2009 financial crisis.
 They pointed to his background in the industry and his work as a Clinton Treasury official in the late 1990s opposing stricter regulation of derivatives, the financial instruments that helped magnify the scale of Wall Street’s meltdown.

 Once installed, though, he ushered in tougher new restrictions on derivatives than the Obama Treasury Department proposed, part of a flurry of rulemaking that earned him a reputation as a fearsomely potent regulator.

 Chopra shares Gensler’s activist bent.
-Like Gensler, he cut his teeth in the private sector, working as a consultant for the global management firm McKinsey & Company after graduating from the Wharton School.
+Like Gensler, he cut his teeth in the private sector, working as a consultant for the global management firm McKinsey & Co. after graduating from the Wharton School.
 He brought the expertise he developed there in student debt and other consumer markets to the CFPB, where he served as student loan ombudsman.
 At the then-fledgling agency, he called out private student lenders for their treatment of borrowers, whom he worked to empower with loan servicers.
 And he has been a similarly outspoken industry critic at the FTC, pushing for tougher enforcement against tech companies.

 At the helm of the CFPB, which the Trump administration worked to hobble, Chopra is set to beef up protections for distressed student borrowers, renters, those with mortgages and others financially strained by the pandemic; ramp up enforcement against industry players engaging in abusive practices; and push new restrictions on payday lending, debt collection, and overdraft fees, people close to the agency say.